opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 #### OpenSearch Serverless
 A Collection, will need to configure a Network and Data Access policy to allow proper functioning of this solution
-1. The Collection should have a network policy that either has a `Public` access type on the given Collection OpenSearch endpoint, or preferably has a `VPC` access type by creating a VPC endpoint on the VPC used for this solution and attaching the `osClusterAccessSG` security group to that VPC endpoint
+1. The Collection should have a network policy that has a `VPC` access type by creating a VPC endpoint on the VPC used for this solution.
+This VPC endpoint should be configured for the private subnets of the VPC and attach the `osClusterAccessSG` security group.
 2. The data access policy needed should grant permission to perform all [index operations](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-data-access.html#serverless-data-supported-permissions) (`aoss:*`) for all indexes in the given collection, and use the task roles of the applicable Migration services (Traffic Replayer, Migration Console, Fetch Migration) as the principals for this data access policy.
 This could potentially be focused down to specific indexes or operations for sensitive cases, but should be monitored as this could prevent some historical-data/requests from being replayed to the Collection

 See [Configuring SigV4 Replayer Requests](#configuring-sigv4-replayer-requests) for details on enabling SigV4 requests from the Traffic Replayer to the target cluster after following the previous setup